ofabricio/calm/README.md

 You can parse a text into an AST (Abstract Syntax Tree).

-An AST node has only three information.
+An AST node has three fields.

 - The `Type` field is a string to categorize nodes.
 You provide this information when building a tree.
 - The `Name` field is of type `Token` and holds information about a captured token (Text, Line, etc).